CORRECT: COndensed eRror RECognition via knowledge Transfer in multi-agent systems: Background and Motivation

 \paragraph{Pervasive Error Similarity Yet Hard to Reuse.} Despite these challenges, our analysis of the \textsc{Who\&When} dataset (Figure~\ref{fig:similarity}) reveals that more than 80\% of failed requests share a semantic (cosine) similarity above 0.8, measured via BERT-based embeddings.
-This reveals an underexploited opportunity: historical failures could be reused as exemplars for new requests.
+This reveals an underexploited opportunity: error knowledge recurs and could, in principle, be reused across requests.
 A natural attempt is to adopt in-context learning (ICL), retrieving and appending similar trajectories to guide error recognition.
-However, our experiments (Figure~\ref{fig:naive+icl}) show that such a strawman approach even degrades recognition accuracy, due to two primary limitations: (i) \textit{extreme trajectory length}: 17\% of trajectories exceed 32K tokens, surpassing the context length of most LLMs (e.g., Qwen3~\citep{yang2025qwen3}); and (ii) \textit{low signal-to-noise ratio}: execution trajectories interleave request-specific details and tool outputs with the true error-inducing steps, diluting critical information.
+However, our experiments (Figure~\ref{fig:naive+icl}) show that such a strawman approach even degrades accuracy, due to (i) \textit{extreme trajectory length}: 17\% of trajectories exceed 32K tokens (details in Appendix~\ref{app:failure-length}), surpassing the context length of most LLMs (e.g., Qwen3~\citep{yang2025qwen3}); and (ii) \textit{low signal-to-noise ratio}: execution trajectories interleave request-specific details and tool outputs with the true error-inducing steps, diluting critical information.